E-Paine/tkinter-docs/source/widgets/canvas.rst

     .. method:: addtag_below(newtag, tagOrId)

-        For each item just before (below) the one given by *tagOrId* in the display list, add *newtag* to the list of tags associated with the item if it is not already present on that list.
+        For a single item just before (below) the one given by *tagOrId* in the display list, add *newtag* to the list of tags associated with the item if it is not already present on that list.
 It is possible that no items will be below the item given by *tagOrId*, in which case the command has no effect.
 If *tagOrId* denotes more than one item, then